Robert Melville, 1st Lord Melville

 Robert Melville, 1st Lord Melville (c.
 1527–1621) was a Scottish diplomat, administrator, jurist, and intriguer, and uncle of the poet Elizabeth Melville.

 Family

 Known as Sir Robert Melville of Murdocairnie or Murdochcairnie, Robert was the second son of Sir John Melville of Raith in Fife and Helen Napier of Merchiston.
 His younger brother Sir James Melville of Halhill wrote a famous political memoir.
 Another brother, Andrew Melville of Garvock, joined the household of Mary, Queen of Scots in Scotland.

 Robert married firstly; Katherine Adamson; secondly Mary Leslie, daughter of Andrew Leslie, Earl of Rothes; thirdly, Jean Stewart, daughter of Robert Stewart, Earl of Orkney.
-His heir was his son with Katherine Adamson, Robert Melville, 2nd Lord Melville.
+He had a daughter Christiane and his son and heir with Katherine Adamson, Robert Melville, 2nd Lord Melville.